osscar-org/widget-periodictable/README.md

 [![widget test](https://github.com/osscar-org/widget-periodictable/actions/workflows/widget-test.yml/badge.svg)](https://github.com/osscar-org/widget-periodictable/actions/workflows/widget-test.yml)

-If the `widget test` failed, it means there is sometime wrong with the code and the widget is NOT showing in the test.
+If the `widget test` fails, it indicates there is something wrong with the code, and the widget is NOT being displayed correctly in the test.

 [![screenshot comparison](https://github.com/osscar-org/widget-periodictable/actions/workflows/screenshot-comparison.yml/badge.svg)](https://github.com/osscar-org/widget-periodictable/actions/workflows/screenshot-comparison.yml)

-If the `widget test` passed but the `screenshot comparsion` failed, it means the appearance of the widget is different from previous version.
-One need manually download the artfact from `widget test` and use it replace the figure `widget-sample.png` in the `test` folder.
+If the `widget test` passes but the `screenshot comparison` fails, it indicates the appearance of the widget is different from the previous version.
+In this case, you'll need to manually download the artifact from the `widget test` and use it to replace the `widget-sample.png` figure in the `test` folder.

 ## Acknowledgements